Keter: Description

-The name of God associated with Keter is Ehyeh Asher Ehyeh (Hebrew: אהיה אשר אהיה), the name through which he revealed himself to Moses from the burning bush.

-Keter, although being the highest Sephirah of its world, receives from the Sephirah of Malkuth of the domain above it (see Sephirot).
-The uppermost Keter sits below no other Sephirah, although it is below Or Ein Soph which is the source of all Sephirot.
+The name of God associated with Keter is "Ehyeh Asher Ehyeh" (Hebrew: אהיה אשר אהיה), the name through which he revealed himself to Moses from the burning bush.
+Keter, although being the highest sefirah of its world, receives from the sefirah of Malkuth of the domain above it (see Sephirot).
+The uppermost Keter sits below no other sefirah, although it is below Ohr Ein Sof ("Infinite Light"), which is the source of all Sefirot.

 Qualities

+Colour

+Keter is often associated with brilliance or translucent white.
+This color symbolizes the pure, undifferentiated light of the Ein Sof (Infinite), representing the ultimate potential and the source of all creation.
+Aryeh Kaplan describes Keter as being associated with "radiant, brilliant light" that transcends human perception, symbolizing spiritual purity and divine will.
+Gershom Scholem notes that Keter's primal light is a metaphor for the most abstract and sublime aspect of the divine.
+Moshe Idel refers to this light as the "hidden light," embodying the concept of potentiality and the source of all subsequent emanations.

 Ethical behaviour

 Moses ben Jacob Cordovero, in The Palm Tree of Devorah, discusses ethical behaviour that man should follow, related to the qualities of the Sephirot, in order that man might emulate his Creator.
 Humility is the first, because although Keter is the highest, it is ashamed to look at its cause, and instead gazes at those below it.
 One's thoughts should be pure, one's forehead should display no harshness, one's ears should always turn to hear good, one's eyes should distance themselves from noticing evil, always looking at the good, one's nose should be free from the breath of anger, one's face should always shine, and his mouth should express nothing except good.